zackforbing/ruby-submissions/1503/10_rales_engine.markdown

 Github: https://github.com/androidgrl/Rails-Engine<br>
 Production: https://rales-engine.herokuapp.com

-"Very nice ActiveRecord queries with minimal use of Ruby."

 * **Completion**: 3 - Project completes all requirements according to the spec harness
 * **Rails and ActiveRecord Style**: 4 - Project makes great use of ActiveRecord relationships and queries, including some advanced query functionality such as `joins` or `includes`
 * **Ruby Style and Code Quality**: 3 - Project uses idiomatic Ruby with a handful of larger methods or bloated controllers